Contents

 My Pathless Path

-Entering the COVID-19 times in April 2021.
-When everyone was remote and at home.
+Entering the COVID-19 times in April 2021, when everyone was remote and at home.
 It was great for us, as a family, as a dad.
 I could spend all my time seeing my daughter growing up, spending quality time together.
 Although this part is part of everyone’s lives, to me, it’s another step toward my Pathless Path.

 Working remotely 100%, I also thought about a hobby I have done on the side for a while now, writing.
 It started as a hobby in the library in Copenhagen and has lasted to this day.
 My curiosity hit again, and I added another long-time dream and another piece to my unique Pathless Path, starting to work as a Technical Writer part-time.
 Ultimately, it’s your path, and it’s never-ending.
 Stay curious, make memories, and follow your instincts.